Ryan Pini: 2006 Commonwealth Games

-At the 2006 Commonwealth Games, Pini became just the second individual from Papua New Guinea to win an individual gold medal at any Olympic or Commonwealth Games, when he won the Men's 100m Butterfly.
-In doing so, Pini also won Papua New Guinea's first ever swimming medal at an Olympic or Commonwealth Games.
+At the 2006 Commonwealth Games, Pini became just the second individual from Papua New Guinea to win an individual gold medal at Commonwealth Games, when he won the Men's 100m Butterfly.
+In doing so, Pini also won Papua New Guinea's first ever swimming medal at a Commonwealth Games.
 His winning time of 52.64 was enough to edge out Michael Klim of Australia and Moss Burmester of New Zealand.

 Pini also competed in the final of the Men's 50m Butterfly, finishing fifth, and made the semifinal of the Men's 100m Freestyle.

 2007 World Aquatics Championships

 Pini competed in the 2007 World Aquatics Championships in Melbourne.

 He reached the 100m Butterfly and 50m Butterfly semifinals.

 He competed in the heats of the 100m Freestyle.

 2008 Summer Olympics

 Pini was the flag bearer for Papua New Guinea at the Opening Ceremony of the 2008 Summer Olympics in Beijing.

 Pini ranked first in the third heat of the Men's 100m Freestyle, but did not make a qualifying time for the semifinals.
 He also competed in heats for the 200m Freestyle.

 Pini competed in the Swimming at the 2008 Summer Olympics – Men's 100m Butterfly, where he was Papua New Guinea's most widely anticipated chance at attaining a first Olympic medal.
 He competed in the finals, and finished 8th overall, in a tough line up which included American big fish Michael Phelps, who took gold.
 Pini was the first Papua New Guinean ever to swim an Olympic final.